heybronson/amazon-eks-user-guide/doc_source/launch-templates.md

 To use a custom AMI with managed node groups, specify an AMI ID in the `imageId` field of the launch template\.
 To update your node group to a newer version of a custom AMI, create a new version of the launch template with an updated AMI ID, and update the node group with the new launch template version\.

+**Note**
+Custom Windows AMIs are not currently supported.
+You can track the progress of Windows AMI support in the [Github issue](https://github.com/aws/containers-roadmap/issues/584)\.

 **Limitations of using custom AMIs with managed node groups**
 + You must create a new node group to switch between using custom AMIs and Amazon EKS optimized AMIs\.
 + The following fields can't be set in the API if you're using a custom AMI